chazsmi/webservicetask/README.md

     1. Check the name is present.
 Return an error message informing the client if not
     2. The name must greater the one character long
 - Create a seperate function which handles the sending of the response and supports multiple status codes to be passed in

+## Lesson 2 tasks

+- Add unit tests for all functions
+- Benchmark at least on function